Salenger Sack Kimmel & Bavaro logo

 Two firefighters in red jackets spray water on a large fire consuming a wooden structure, with heavy smoke and flames visible.

-Legal Help for PFAS Exposure Victims in New York and Nationwide
+Legal Help for AFFF Exposure Victims in New York and Nationwide

 What Is AFFF and Why Are People Suing?